shrey-garg/morphia/morphia/BehaviorChanges.md

 1. Instances of `com.mongodb.DBObject` have been replaced `org.bson.Document`.
 I'm exploring inserting a shim interface in the `org
 .mongodb.morphia.Datastore` hierarchy to ease this transition but I'll have to see how dramatic a change that is once everything is done.
 1. The geo API is going to be heavily reworked to use driver primitives rather than Morphia wrappers.
+1. Duplicate IDs result in a CodecConfigurationException rather than a ConstraintViolationException.
+The checks are happening in the driver before Morphia gets a chance to do any validation.
+Rather than engineering complex solutions to maintain the current behavior, I'm just updating tests to check for the new Exception type instead.
+These are runtime exceptions that few, if any, will be explicitly catching so this change should be source compatible for almost everyone.
+    * Some others validations may get caught up in this change as well.
+If I've missed documenting them, please file an issue.